mlhartme/stool/client/documentation.md

 ## Introduction

-Stool is a command line tool that provides a lifecycle for stages: create, build, start, stop, remove.
+Stool is a tool to manage stages: create, build, start, stop, remove.
+A stage is a set of Web applications
-A stage is a Docker Container with web applications, built from sources or downloaded as artifacts.

 ### Quick Tour